r3bl-org/stay-awake-app/docs/android-services-article.md

 that you attach the Started Service to.
 And you also start Started Services with a different method - startForegroundService().
 And you have 5 seconds in order to move this Started Service to the foreground and attach a persistent notification to it, otherwise you will get an ANR.
+All of this will be explained below with examples.

 # Started Services